ShinglesSkip to the navigation

 - If the shingles virus affects the nerves originating in the brain (cranial nerves), serious complications involving the face, eyes, nose, and brain can occur.
 Treatment depends on the nature and location of the complication.

 Anyone who has had chickenpox may get shingles later in life.
 But there's a vaccine that may help prevent shingles or make it less painful if you do get it.
-The shingles vaccine (What is a PDF document?) is known as Zostavax.
+The shingles vaccine is known as Zostavax.
 It is recommended for adults ages 60 and older, whether or not they've had shingles before.
 You can ask your doctor or pharmacist about getting the vaccine at age 50 to 59 instead.
 But insurance may not cover it.

 If you have never had chickenpox, you may avoid getting the virus that causes both chickenpox and later shingles by receiving the varicella vaccine.